hayesla/flare_forecast_proj/README.md

+# Flare forcasting project

-This is a repo for analysis codes for analysing and forecasting studies of flares of past solar cycle
+This repo consists of scripts for the data mining and analysis of flare events of the past solar cycle.

+In `goes_flare_list` codes are available for compiling the GOES XRS flare list

+In `cme_lists` the LASCO CDAW CME catalog is compiled.